Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 - Audio/Video: the format should be supported by the browser of the user.
 In fact, only open, free and/or common codecs are really supported: "mp3" and "ogg" for audio and "webm" and "ogv" for video.

+* Warning *

+PHP should be installed with the extension "exif" in order to get the size of images.
+This is the case for all major distributions and providers.

+If technical metadata are missing for some images, in particular when the extension "exif" is not installed or when images are not fully compliant with the standards, they should be rebuilt.
+A notice is added in the error log.
+A form in the batch edit can be used to process them automatically: check the items in the "admin/items/browse" view, then click the button "Edit", then the checkbox "Rebuild metadata when missing".
+The viewer will work without these metadata, but the display will be slower.

 Troubleshooting